Creamy Garlic Butternut Squash Noodles (Whole30)

 • Place all the ingredients for the Creamy Garlic Sauce in a high speed blender and blend for 1 minute (I used our Ninja bullet)

 • Heat up a cast iron skillet or large pan.
-Add 1 tbs. avocado oil and the organic arugula.
-Season with salt and saute 1 minute.
+Add 1 avocado oil and the organic arugula.
+Season with salt and sauté 1 minute, then cover and cook 1 more minute, until wilted.

 • Add the butternut squash noodles to the arugula and pour the sauce onto the noodles.
-Stir well
+Stir well.
+Serve hot.

 If you don’t have garlic infused olive oil, add 1 tsp of garlic powder to 2 tablespoon of olive oil.